microsoft/FluidFramework/BREAKING.md

 ### Testing support for LTS is moved from 0.45.0 to 1.3.4

 Internal end-to-end full-compatibility testing for the loader-runtime boundary has been bumped from the oldest loader LTS version in 0.45.0 to the new oldest loader LTS version 1.3.4.
 For customers using azure packages, the loader-runtime are bundled together.

+### MockLogger is now internal

+The `MockLogger` class in `@fluidframework/telemetry-utils` is now internal.
+This means its API surface could change at any time and no guarantees are made on backwards or forwards compatibility.
+It was never intended for public use so no replacement is being provided for outside consumers.
+If you rely on its functionality, we recommend that you copy it into your own repository and use that version going forward.

 ## 2.0.0-internal.4.1.0 Upcoming changes